 Building footbridges in rural Kenya is a bit like an Amish barn-raising.
 Everyone in the community has a part to play.
 The local villages and communities come together and provide the manpower to build bridges which save lives and allow access to schools, clinics, and the market.

-The purpose of JAMBO Gala is to raise funds to build three or more bridges per year and assist with general operating costs and equipment maintenance for Bridging the Gap Africa.
+The purpose of JAMBO Gala was to raise funds to build three or more bridges per year and assist with general operating costs and equipment maintenance for Bridging the Gap Africa.

 This organization is close to my heart.
 My husband and I have supported the work of Harmon Parker, founder of BtGA, for more than twenty years.
 When my husband lost his life to cancer, I knew that the best way to honor him would be to build a bridge that would save lives.
 This is what would make him smile.

 In 2012, I hosted our first JAMBO Gala to raise funds to build that bridge.
-Today, I'd like to invite you to join me for our second JAMBO Gala on November 8th in San Jose, CA.
+Our second JAMBO Gala was held in 2014, both at The Tech Museum in San Jose, CA.